Blizzard Starts Drive To Recruit More Women and Ethnic Minorities

 One factor (Score:2)

-Kerrigan (Starcraft) was bad-ass, and Overwatch has some pretty awesome characters as well.
-Plus SC2 had a nice switch-up from Raynor saving Kerrigan and to vise-versa.

-Having female characters that people can *play* seems a good step towards getting females interested in playing games, which is a step towards increase interest in making games.

-A questionable benefit for them (Score:3)
+A questionable benefit for them (Score:5, Interesting)

 The games business is notorious for terrible working conditions, terrible management, and a huge percentage of coworkers who are just plain jerks.